JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 - The level pressure must be larger than a particular value (\ :code:`RHCheck_PressThresh`),

-- The difference between the level pressure and largest pressure in the column must be larger than a particular threshold (\ :code:`RHCheck_PressDiff0Thresh`),
+- The pressure difference between the present level and the lowest level must be larger than a particular threshold (\ :code:`RHCheck_PressDiff0Thresh`),

-- The dew point temperature between the present level and the level below must be larger than the threshold :code:`RHCheck_tdDiffThresh`,
+- The dew point temperature difference between the present level and the level below must be larger than the threshold :code:`RHCheck_tdDiffThresh`,

-- The level pressure must be larger than the threshold :code:`RHCheck_RHThresh`,
+- The level relative humidity must be larger than the threshold :code:`RHCheck_RHThresh`,

 - The minimum relative humidity of all levels above the present level must be less than a certain threshold (\ :code:`RHCheck_MinRHThresh`).
   Only levels whose pressure is close to that of the current level (with a difference threshold of (\ :code:`RHCheck_PressDiffAdjThresh`) are considered.

 The following conditions must be met in order for a level to fail the high-altitude check:

-- The minimum temperature in the ascent must be less than a particular threshold (\ :code:`RHCheck_TminThresh`),
+- The minimum observed temperature in the profile must be less than a particular threshold (\ :code:`RHCheck_TminThresh`),

 - The difference between the observed and model background (O-B) relative humidity must be larger than a particular threshold (\ :code:`RHCheck_SondeRHHiTol`).